Countries of the United Kingdom: Identity and nationality

 For Northern Ireland, however, the results of the Life & Times Survey are not the whole story.
 The poll asks for a single preference, whereas many people easily identify as any combination of British and Irish, or British, Northern Irish and Irish, or Irish and Northern Irish.
 The 2014 Life & Times Survey addressed this to an extent by choosing two of the options from the identity question: British and Irish.
 It found that, while 28% of respondents stated they felt "British not Irish" and 26% felt "Irish not British", 39% of respondents felt some combination of both identities.
 Six percent chose 'other description'.

 The identity question is confounded further by identity with politics and religion, and particularly by a stance on the constitutional status of Northern Ireland.
 Again in 2014, the Life & Times Survey asked what respondents felt should be the "long term future for Northern Ireland".
 66% of respondents felt the future should be as a part of the UK, with or without devolved government.
 17% felt that Northern Ireland should unify with the Republic of Ireland.
 50% of specifically Roman Catholics considered that the long-term future should be as part of the UK, with 32% opting for separation.
 87% of respondents identifying as any Protestant denomination opted for remaining part of the UK, with only 4% opting for separation.
 Of those respondents who declared no religion, 62% opted for remaining part of the UK, with 9% opting for separation.

 Following devolution and the significant broadening of autonomous governance throughout the UK in the late 1990s, debate has taken place across the United Kingdom on the relative value of full independence, an option that was rejected by the Scottish people in the 2014 Scottish independence referendum.

 Cornwall is administered as a county of England, but the Cornish people are a recognised national minority, included under the terms of the Framework Convention for the Protection of National Minorities in 2014.
 In July 2025, Cornwall Council adopted the policy of supporting Cornwall's recognition as the UK's fifth nation alongside England, Scotland, Wales and Northern Ireland.
 Within Cornwall, 13.8 per cent of the population associated themselves with a Cornish identity, either on its own or combined with other identities, according to the 2011 census.
 This data, however, was recorded without an available tick box for Cornish; so the percentage of the population within Cornwall associating with Cornish identity is likely higher.
 In September 2025, Cornwall Council backed a public petition of 24,000 signatories calling for Cornish nationhood.
 Responding to the petition, the government said it did not plan to change Cornwall's constitutional status, instead favouring greater devolution to Cornwall within England.

+Northern Ireland is the whitest region in the UK and widely considered the most ethnically homogenous part of the UK.
+According to the 2021 Northern Ireland Census, 96.6% of its residents identified as White.